Transforming Integrated Palliative & End Of Life Care HEA4197

 This module can be studied standalone.
 For those undertaking the PGCert or MSc Integrated Palliative & End of Life Care this is the preferred, although not essential, first core module for setting the stage.

-If you are an existing student who is undertaking this module as part of a programme, your module fee will have been advised to you by email.
-Any queries on fees to [email protected]
+If you are an existing student who is undertaking this module as part of a programme, your fee will have been advised to you by email.
+You can also check your fees online.
+For any queries, please contact [email protected]

 If your tuition fee is being paid by a sponsor or you are a sponsor paying a student’s fee, you are required to send a copy of a purchase order to [email protected].